GrigorijSchleifer/codeNewbie/README.md

 # 03.08.24/05.08.24/06.08.24

+This (video)[https://www.youtube.com/watch?v=T13gDBXarj0&t=265s] is the best example of merging and pulling that I have seen so far.

 I am stuck again while trying to move a cloned repository that I found on the internet (a copy of a book coded in bookdown) to a repository I created on Github.
 First of all I deleted the remotes that came with the cloned repository (didn`t know that remotes need to be deleted) and added new remote "pointer" that where the url of my new repository.

 ```bash